Técnicas Reunidas tests green hydrogen in the ceramics industry

-Técnicas Reunidas has taken a key technical step to evaluate green hydrogen as an alternative in thermal processes in the ceramics industry.
-Through the H2togreenceramics project, the company has succeeded in installing and starting up an alkaline electrolyzer for the alkaline electrolyzer 50 kW alkaline electrolyzer at the Hypocarbon Plant of the Institute of Ceramic Technology (ITC), in Almassora.
+Técnicas Reunidas has taken a key technical step toward evaluating green hydrogen as an alternative in thermal processes in the ceramics industry.
+Through the H2togreenceramics project, the company has successfully installed and commissioned a 50 kW alkaline electrolyzer at the Low-Carbon Plant of the Institute of Ceramic Technology (ITC) in Almassora.

-During this first phase, the hydrogen produced was fed directly to a burner in the combustion chamber, where tests were carried out to study its continuous operation.
-The objective: to analyze the technical feasibility of partially substituting natural gas for hydrogen. natural gas in tile firing, thus reducing emissions in the sector.
+During this first phase, the hydrogen produced was fed directly into a burner in the combustion chamber, where tests were carried out to study its continuous operation.
+The objective: to analyze the technical feasibility of partially replacing natural gas in tile firing, thereby reducing emissions from the sector.

 Validation of green hydrogen in industrial ceramics